Program Approval Policies

 7 For this policy, “safe beginner” means entry level

-Dental Assistants meet the requirements for initial registration, practice permit renewal and continuing competence to ensure their practice meets the standards expected by the Public and the College.8
+Dental Assistant program graduates meet the requirements for initial registration, practice permit renewal and continuing competence to ensure their practice meets the standards expected by the Public and the College.8

 Programs providing Dental Assisting Education:

-(a) offer diverse, relevant, and sufficient resources to aid in student success;
+(a) provide diverse, relevant, and sufficient resources to support student success;

 (b) champion professional development and promote lifelong learning;